finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Build transactions

-Builds and returns all transactions that affect the holdings of a portfolio over a given interval of  effectiveAt time into a set of output transactions.
+Builds and returns all transactions that affect the holdings of a portfolio over a given interval of  effective time into a set of output transactions.
 This includes transactions automatically generated by  LUSID such as holding adjustments.

 ### Example